 - A dentist can restore a chipped tooth with a variety of dental treatments, including fillings, crowns, onlays, veneers, and root canal therapy.
 Dental treatment depends on the severity of the injury and its location.

-- It is important to see a doctor immediately to avoid a serious infection or inflammation due to a broken tooth.
+- It is essential to see a doctor immediately to prevent a severe infection or inflammation from a broken tooth.

 We're always ready for dental emergencies.
 Use Authority Dental to find a dentist open now.